-The appropriate gathering and use of competitive intelligence is important to AGCO's success.
-The appropriate gathering and use of competitive intelligence is important to AGCO's success.
+The appropriate gathering and use of competitive intelligence are important to AGCO's success.
 If you are ever offered a competitor's trade secrets or proprietary information, or if you have any question about the legitimacy of competitive information, you should immediately consult your supervisor or AGCO's Chief Ethics and Compliance Officer.

-Likewise, as mentioned in the "Privacy and Confidentiality" section above, you should be careful not to disclose proprietary information of AGCO to our competitors.
+Likewise, as mentioned in the We Respect Privacy and Confidentiality section, you should be careful not to disclose proprietary information of AGCO to our competitors.